-It’s important to declare bank interest on your 2017 tax return to avoid ATO tax “surprises”
+It’s important to declare bank interest on your 2018 tax return to avoid ATO tax “surprises”.

-On your tax return, Gross Interest (bank interest) is income paid TO you from a financial institution (like a bank or building society).
-If you have a savings account, you earned some bank interest.
+On your tax return, Gross Interest (bank interest) is income paid to you from a financial institution (like a bank or building society).
+If you have a savings account, you probably earned some bank interest.

 Your bank reports the interest you received – directly to the ATO!